Who we are and what we do

 Independence, genuine consultation and transparency

 All NICE committees are independent and unbiased.
-Once a topic has been referred to us by the Department of Health, or NHS England, neither organisation has any more influence over the final guidance than any other stakeholder.
+Once a topic has been referred to us by the Department of Health and Social Care, or NHS England, neither organisation has any more influence over the final guidance than any other stakeholder.

 All of our guidance, quality standards and other products are developed independently of government influence.
 We have a consultation process, which allows individuals, patient groups, professional and statutory bodies, commissioners, charities and industry to comment on our recommendations throughout the development of our guidance and quality standards.
 We also have a formal appeal process for final recommendations in our technology appraisals and highly specialised technologies guidance.